 What are the risks?

-Doctors and health-care providers have raised alarm in recent years about the proliferation of bacterial strains, sometimes referred to as superbugs, that are resistant to multiple drugs, or even to all drugs.
-As a result, infections such as pneumonia and urinary tract infections are becoming far more difficult to treat.
-For example, the class of antibiotics most commonly used to treat urinary tract infections is now considered ineffective for more than half the patients in many parts of the world, according to the WHO, and forms of tuberculosis resistant to commonly used antibiotics are on the rise [PDF].
+Doctors and health-care providers have raised alarm in recent years about the proliferation of bacterial strains, sometimes referred to as superbugs, that are resistant to multiple drugs or even to all drugs on the market.
+In a 2019 report, the CDC classified four types of bacteria as “urgent threats.”
+As a result, infections such as pneumonia, gonorrhea, and urinary tract infections are becoming far more difficult to treat.
+For example, the class of antibiotics most commonly used to treat urinary tract infections is now considered ineffective for more than half of patients in many parts of the world, according to the WHO, and forms of tuberculosis resistant to commonly used antibiotics are on the rise [PDF].

 Patients with drug-resistant infections remain hospitalized for longer periods; they are also more likely to die.
-An estimated seven hundred thousand die each year from drug-resistant illnesses caused by bacteria and other microorganisms.
-In 2016, five people in a brand new hospital unit in eastern China died from a pneumonia superbug for which researchers said there was no effective drug available in the country.
-Some health analysts say that without containment efforts the world is on track for a post-antibiotic era in which superbugs could kill up to ten million a year by 2050.
+Worldwide, at least seven hundred thousand people are thought to die each year from drug-resistant illnesses caused by bacteria and other microorganisms.
+In the United States, the death toll from antibiotic-resistant infections is estimated to be more than thirty-five thousand per year, roughly on par with annual automobile fatalities.
+Some health analysts say that, without containment efforts, the world is on track for a post-antibiotic era in which superbugs could kill up to ten million a year by 2050.

 Resistance to antibiotics and other antimicrobials could also take a significant toll on the global economy.
 The World Bank projects [PDF] that antimicrobial resistance could cost $1 trillion to $3 trillion in lost output annually by 2030, with poor countries likely bearing the brunt of the impact.

 Are new antibiotics on the horizon?